 - Once in the settings, click on the Gaming.

-- Click on Game bar present at the left side of the navigation bar and turn the option “Record game clips, screenshots, and broadcast using Game bar” off.
+- Click on the Game bar present at the left side of the navigation bar and turn the option “Record game clips, screenshots, and broadcast using Game bar” off.
 Now select Broadcasting and turn the option “Record audio when I broadcast” off.

 - Restart your computer completely and try launching your game again.
 Now check if this solves the screen tearing issue.

-If the error still persists, you can try disabling the full-screen optimization of the game you are launching.
+If the error persists, you can try disabling the full-screen optimization of the game you are launching.
 This makes the situation better in some cases.